 To identify opinion leaders and reveal key factors influencing online discussion about a topic, the webLyzard platform accurately detects known entities – i.e. persons, organizations, and locations that are influencing news and social media coverage.
-To develop a deeper understanding of this process, analysts must not only understand how these entities impact topics of interest, but also unravel the interconnections among the entities themselves.
+To develop a deeper understanding of this process, the relation tracker helps analysts to not only understand how these entities impact topics of interest, but also reveals the interconnections among the entities themselves.

 How did a public appearance of the CEO impact a company’s perceived relation to main competitor, for example, and what are journalists associating with the competitor’s latest announcement?